-- 14.1.46 Layoff status.
-Displaced nurses who are not qualified for an open bargaining unit position shall be on layoff status as of the date of displacement.
-Except where otherwise expressly provided, benefits and seniority shall not accumulate during the layoff period.
-Such nurses may also choose the severance benefit as specified in Appendix C. - 14.1.5 Notice. (moved to 14.1.2) The Agency shall provide at least fourteen (14) calendar days' advance notice to displaced nurses.
-It shall give the Association written notice of a reduction in force at least thirty (30) days prior to implementation.
-The Agency will meet with the Association, upon request, to discuss such action, provided that the Association promptly responds so as to allow the Agency to implement such reduction in personnel within thirty (30) days of receipt of such written notice.
-Failure to act in such prompt manner shall constitute a full and unequivocal waiver of the Association's right to participate further in this process. - 14.1.6 Performance of remaining work.
+- 14.1.7 Performance of remaining work.
 The work remaining after a workforce reduction shall be performed by currently employed nurses until the Agency determines that recall shall be initiated.
 Neither temporary nurses nor contracted nurses shall be utilized to perform bargaining unit work as long as nurses qualified for and interested in such work remain on layoff status.
-Nor shall per diem nurses or LPNs be utilized to perform work on a regularly scheduled basis that could be performed by a nurse on layoff status who is qualified for and interested in being recalled for such work. - 14.1.7 Recall.
+Nor shall per diem nurses or LPN's be utilized to perform work on a regularly scheduled basis that could be performed by a nurse on layoff status who is qualified for and interested in being recalled for such work. - 14.1.8 Recall.
 Nurses shall have reemployment rights in the reverse order of layoff.
 When reemployment is offered by verbal or certified written notice to a nurse who has been laid off, the nurse will have 72 hours to accept or reject the position(s) offered.
 The Agency shall offer all open and available bargaining unit positions to nurses on layoff status.
 If the nurse fails to respond within the 72 hours, or if the nurse rejects all positions for which he or she is qualified, the nurse forfeits all further right to recall, and employment with the Agency shall be terminated.
 It shall be the responsibility of the nurse who has been laid off to provide the Agency with the current telephone and/or address where he/she may be reached.
-Nurses outside the Agency shall not be employed for a vacancy in the bargaining unit if there is a nurse on the layoff list with interest in the vacancy and with the required experience and qualifications.
+Nurses outside the Agency shall not be employed for a vacancy in the bargaining unit if there is a nurse on the layoff list with interest in the vacancy and with the required experience and qualifications. - low Census.

-- 14.2 Low Census.
 In the event of low census days/hours, nurses shall be placed on low census in each Agency program in the following order: (1) "agency" traveler and temporary nurses (unless a bargaining unit nurse volunteers to be placed on low census ahead of such a nurse), (2) nurses working at a premium rate of pay, including sixth and consecutive day pay, (3) volunteers, (4) per diem nurses scheduled following the posting of the work schedule, (5) regular nurses who are working that shift in excess of their regularly scheduled hours, (6) per diem nurses scheduled on the posted work schedule, and (7) finally, by a system of equitable rotation among the remaining nurses, provided the remaining nurses shall be qualified and available to perform the available work.
 For purposes of this provision, equitable rotation shall be defined as a system that assures that individual nurses over a span of two (2) consecutive work cycles do not bear a burden of placement on low census disproportionate to their assigned FTE.
 The system of equitable rotation shall be established by consensus of the manager of each program and a majority of the nurses in that program.
 Nurses who are intermittently assigned to an area shall be deemed qualified to perform in those areas for purposes of low census staffing adjustment. - 14.2.1 Equitable rotation groups.
 The Home Infusion Program will implement equitable rotation among regular nurses in its program.
 The Home Health and Hospice Programs will implement equitable rotation within two separate groups of field nurses and office nurses in each program.
 When a nurse is placed on low census, the Agency will attempt to find work opportunities for which the nurse is qualified that are outside of his or her equitable rotation group.
-Nurses in Coordinator the positions of Oasis Review and CQI Coordinator do not belong to a specific group but will similarly be eligible for such other work opportunities when placed on low census.
+Nurses in Coordinator positions do not belong to a specific group but will similarly be eligible for such other work opportunities when placed on low census.